Correspondents

 - Aka: Mrs Dickenson

-- Biography: Sarah Chatham was the daughter of Thomas Chatham, from Mellor in Derbyshire.
-In 1752 she married John Dickenson (of Birch Hall, Manchester and Taxal, Derbyshire).
-They had three children, Sarah, Elizabeth and John (who later married Mary Hamilton).
+- Biography: Sarah Chetham was the daughter of Thomas Chetham, from Mellor in Derbyshire.
+In 1752 she married John Dickenson Snr (of Birch Hall, Manchester and Taxal, Derbyshire).
+They had three children who survived to adulthood, Sarah, Elizabeth and John (who later married Mary Hamilton).
 The family lived on their Taxal estate.
-Chatham was one of Mary Hamilton’s oldest friends.
-They met when Chatham went to Northampton to visit her cousins, the Lawtons.
+Chetham was one of Mary Hamilton’s oldest friends.
+They met when Chetham went to Northampton to visit her cousins, the Lawtons.
 Their correspondence was about the Dickenson family and Hamilton’s studies.
-Chatham died in 1780.
+Chetham died in 1780.

 - Project ID: SCD